analogdevicesinc/ToF/doc/user-guide/ADTF3175D-EvalKit-610.md

 ### 14. Delete SDK Version

-This removes a use specified version of the SDK from the eval kit's SD card image.
+This removes a user specified version of the SDK from the eval kit's SD card image.

 ```